A massive list of the top points of interest and things to do in Toledo (on a day trip from Madrid or not).

 Festivals in Toledo, Spain

 There are quite a couple of wonderful (religious) festivals in Toledo throughout the year – all of them with wonderful processions through the old town.
+So, keep these festivals in mind when planning your trip to Spain.
 Easter and Christmas obviously come to mind.
 The most important one is Corpus Christi at the end of May/June (always the Thursday after Trinity Sunday).

 The origins of Corpus Christi can be traced back to the 15th century.
 The highlight of the festival is when the great Monstrance of Arfe will be carried through the streets, lined by thousands of spectators.
 If you can, plan your trip to Toledo in May.
 The route of the procession will be decorated with awnings, wreaths, and lanterns.
 The good thing: Decoration starts weeks before the actual festival and in the days before and after the procession there will be smaller events as well.